 Mental Illness Awareness Week

-What is Mental Illness Awareness Week?
-It is an annual nation public education campaign designed to educated Canadians about the reality of mental illnesses.
+Mental Illness Awareness Week is an annual national public education campaign designed to educate Canadians about the reality of mental illnesses.

 Statistics provided by the Canadian Mental Health Association (CMHA) say the following: